aweijnitz/codereviewcrew/README.md

 This is a useful testbed for trying out agent collaboration and experimenting with prompts, different models and model settings (temperature, top_k, repeat_penalty, ...).
 It does so without bringing the overhead of learning an agent framework or potentially a new programming language (Python).
 The codebase is also very small (currently less than 20 source files), so it is easy to refactor and understand.
 The domain (code review) is familiar to any developer and therefore it is easy to evaluate the results as well.

-While being a small codebase, it sketches out some enterprise requirements, such as _tenancy_ (the "owner" concept in the code), _concurrency and rate limiting_ using message queues, _data isolation_ (each run gets it's own dedicated queues and db tables) and basic _data retention policy_ (all ephemeral data is flushed on report completion and at process exit).

 **Ideas:**